nagasudhirpulla/taming_python/blog/skills/datetime_add_months.md

 You can use this function in your own projects directly from the algorithm implementation code written above

+If you want to add years, just multiply years with 12 and use this function.

 #### Points to notice
 * If we subtract 1 month from 30 Mar or 31 Mar 2020, we will get 29 Feb 2020 as per our algorithm.
 * This might not not be the desired behavior in some cases.
 For example, some people may want the result to be `none` instead of 29 Mar 2020